Our Academy

 The team has a broad skill set, knowledge and experience of a variety of different software packages and programming languages which includes those listed below.
 Highly motivated, they enjoy creating a range of educational media productions in the knowledge that what they produce will go a long way in helping to inform and educate healthcare professionals of the future.

-Ed has more than 15 years experience in producing media content for medical education across both public and private sector organisations.
-He is primarily involved in overseeing the development and production of video and animation content for undergraduate and postgraduate learning resources, using a range of professional full HD and 4k camera systems to capture visually engaging and informative content.
-Ed also spends his time undertaking stills photography, developing lectures, writing scripts, managing our social media channels and proof reading text for print and online content.
+Ed has more than 15 years experience producing media content for medical education across both public and private sector organisations.
+He is primarily involved in overseeing the development and production of video and animation content for undergraduate and postgraduate learning resources, using a range of professional 4k camera systems to capture visually engaging and informative content.
+This includes using gimbals, sliders, 360 cameras and other specialised systems such as Polecam.
+Ed also spends his time undertaking stills photography, video capture, developing lectures, writing scripts, managing our social media channels and proof reading text for print and online content.

 Senior Graphic & Frontend Web Designer